apache/usergrid/sdks/html5-javascript/README.md

 ##Overview
-Apigee provides an SDK that simplifies writing HTML5 (that is, JavaScript) applications that connect to App Services.
-The Apigee App Services Javascript SDK  is available as an open-source project in github and we welcome your contributions and suggestions.
-The repository is located at:
+This open source SDK simplifies writing JavaScript / HTML5 applications that connect to App Services.
+The repo is locatedhere:

 <https://github.com/apigee/usergrid-javascript-sdk>

-You can download the SDK at:
+You can download the SDK here:

 * Download as a zip file: <https://github.com/apigee/usergrid-javascript-sdk/archive/master.zip>
 * Download as a tar.gz file: <https://github.com/apigee/usergrid-javascript-sdk/archive/master.tar.gz>